Smolensk air disaster: Stress and workload factors

 Meanwhile, the situation in the cockpit was one of very high stress.
 As the weather continued to worsen, the crew became increasingly aware of the extreme difficulty they would encounter in landing at Smolensk.
 The crew may have feared a negative reaction from their passengers should they have to divert to an alternative airfield.
-The protocol director was present in the cockpit from time to time, and the Commander-in-Chief of the Polish Air Force was present in the cockpit for the final approach phase of the flight, including the crash itself.
+The protocol director, Izabela Tomaszewska, was present in the cockpit from time to time, and the Commander-in-Chief of the Polish Air Force was present in the cockpit for the final approach phase of the flight, including the crash itself.
 At one point, the navigator is heard on the CVR saying "He'll go crazy", a possible reference to the President of Poland, should the crew choose to divert.
-There may also have been some friction between the Air Force Commander and the captain, caused by an absence of the latter from condition training.
+There may also have been some friction between the Air Force Commander and the captain, caused by an absence in the latter of condition training.